regent-ai/regent-x402-server/README.md

 ## NFT Mint Workflow (Whitelist)

-This server includes a planned paid endpoint `POST /mint` that mints an NFT to the payer address only if that address is present in `WLaddress.txt` (one address per line).
-See `AGENTS.md` for implementation notes and operational guidance.
+This server includes an implemented paid endpoint `POST /mint` that mints an NFT to the payer address only if that address is present in `WLaddress.txt` (one address per line).
+See `AGENTS.md` for implementation details and operational guidance.